CheckButtonGroup#

 pn.extension()

-The CheckButtonGroup widget allows selecting between a list of options by toggling the corresponding buttons.
-It falls into the broad category of multi-option selection widgets that provide a compatible API and include the MultiSelect, CrossSelector and CheckBoxGroup widgets.
+The CheckButtonGroup widget allows users to select multiple options from a list by toggling the corresponding buttons.
+It falls into the broad category of multi-option selection widgets that provide a compatible API and include the MultiSelect, CrossSelector and CheckBoxGroup widgets that share a compatible API.

 Parameters:#